petersatsuse/azure-compute-docs/articles/virtual-machines/disks-enable-ultra-ssd.md

 ms.date: 10/21/2024
 ms.author: rogarana
 ms.custom: references_regions, devx-track-azurecli, devx-track-azurepowershell, devx-track-arm-template
-# Customer intent: "As a cloud administrator, I want to deploy Ultra Disks for Azure VMs, so that I can optimize performance for data-intensive workloads without needing to restart the virtual machines."
+# Customer intent: "As a cloud administrator, I want to deploy Ultra Disks for Azure VMs, so that I can achieve maximum performance for data-intensive workloads and optimize that performance without needing to restart my virtual machines."
 ---

 # Using Azure Ultra Disks